ShadowNode/shadownode.github.io/content/home/launchers/multimc.md

 Ensure that you are running a version higher than or equal to 0.6.0.
 You can find your version at the top of the launcher toolbar.
 If your version is not higher than or equal to 0.6.0, follow [this tutorial](https://github.com/MultiMC/MultiMC5/wiki/Switching-update-channels)

 ### Adding Java Arguments
+You can find out more about Java Arguments and what you might want to set them to [here](/home/guides/java-args/).

 1. Locate the Settings tab at the top of the toolbar
 2. Click Java on the left side
 3. Locate JVM Arguments in the Java Runtime section